Your basket is empty.

 Pick up a bundle (or choose one color each of Spindle and Tussock!) and cast on… Your Classic Knit Beret will be everything you ever dreamed a beret could be!

-Designed by Purl Soho designer, Gianna Mueller.
-Click here to see even more of Gianna’s designs!
+Pattern designed and written by Purl Soho designer, Gianna Mueller.
+See even more of Gianna’s work on her Instagram!

 Want to print this pattern?
 On desktop, find the “print” icon in the right margin, and on mobile, scroll to the end of the pattern for it.
 Use the on-screen instructions to remove anything you don’t want to print!